Dealing with an Opiate Addict Effectively

 The Community Reinforcement and Family Training (CRAFT) is a set of therapeutic techniques that help individuals closest to the addicted loved one to use positive communication skills that will help the loved one overcome denial and agree to get into treatment.

 How to Effectively Help Someone Overcome an Opiate Addiction

 The first thing to understand about recovery from opiate addiction is that detox alone is simply not enough.
 Without the requisite therapeutic treatment for the addiction, the individual will return to using the drug soon after detoxing.
 An inpatient program is the best treatment option for a loved one with an opiate addiction.

 Each individual case is approached according to many factors that will influence the treatment plan, such as the severity and history of the addiction, whether there is a co-existing mental health disorder, and general physical health status.
 Once evaluated during the admissions process, a customized treatment plan will be created.

 After detox and withdrawal are completed, then ongoing cognitive individual therapy, group therapy, and other adjunct therapies will define the daily treatment schedule.
 With opiate addiction, medications such as Suboxone or methadone are helpful in easing withdrawal symptoms and curbing drug cravings to a significant degree.
 These medications, in addition to the psychotherapy, are very effective in maintaining recovery.

-The Treatment Specialist is a trusted resource for guiding family members wondering how to help someone overcome an opiate addiction.
-The Treatment Specialist can provide free locator services to find the best treatment match for someone with an opiate addiction.
-The specialists will also conduct a free insurance check to get the specific plan benefits for treatment and recovery services.
-For more information about getting help for an opiate addiction, please contact The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist will connect you with a treatment center who will provide you with information on intervention and rehab options for opiate addiction.
+Dealing with an opiate addict can be frustrating and difficult, but with the right guidance, help is an option.
+Call to speak to a Treatment Specialist who will provide an initial assessment and free insurance check to get the specific plan benefits for treatment and recovery services.
+For more information about getting help for an opiate addiction, please contact a Treatment Specialist today at (866) 644-7911.